A world-class institute of changemakers in the deaf and signing community.

 Hall Memorial Building (HMB) S405, 202-651-5540 (Department: Voice), 202-651-5747 (Department: Fax)

-Students are required to complete 109 hours of academic credit including the following areas: biological bases of behavior, social bases of behavior, cognitive and affective bases of behavior, human development, individual and cultural diversity, research and analytic methods, ethics and professional issues, psychological measurement and assessment, and psychological interventions.
+Students are required to complete 109 hours of academic credit including the following areas: affective, biological, cognitive, developmental, and social bases of behavior, as well as individual and cultural diversity, research and analytic methods, ethics and professional issues, psychological measurement and assessment, and psychological interventions.
 The program also requires supervised practicum, externship, and internship experiences, as well as research-based pre-dissertation and dissertation projects.
-A Masters of Arts degree is awarded after students have successfully completed core coursework, the pre-dissertation research project, and the comprehensive examination.
+An optional Masters of Arts degree can be awarded after students have successfully completed core coursework, the pre-dissertation research project, and the comprehensive examination.

-The program is structured for the average student to graduate within 5 years.
-This timeline is dependent on the completion of coursework, as well as the research, clinical and language requirements of the program.
-For example, an additional year of study may be required for students who are further developing their ASL skills and/or cultural awareness.
-As ASL and English are the languages used throughout the program, students are expected to demonstrate ASL fluency or a high degree of ASL proficiency (i.e., at least an ASLPI score of 2+ to register for the second year practicum courses and at least an ASLPI score of 3 to graduate from the program) to complete their clinical practicum training and aspects of some research projects, as well as enhance their professional training.
+The program is structured for the average student to graduate within 5 to 6 years.
+This timeline is dependent on the completion of coursework, research, clinical and language requirements.
+An additional year of study may be required for students who are further developing their ASL skills and/or cultural awareness.
+As ASL and English are the languages used throughout the program of study, students are expected to demonstrate ASL fluency or a high degree of ASL proficiency (i.e., at least an ASLPI score of 2+ to complete their clinical practicum training and aspects of some research projects, and an ASLPI score of at least 3 for graduation).

 AREAS OF STUDY